duc-anh-2002/duc-anh-2002.github.io/_pages/about.md

 Currently, I'm an **AI Research Resident** at **Qualcomm AI Research** (formerly VinAI Research), where I have the great opportunity to work under the guidance of [Dr. Toan Tran](https://scholar.google.com.vn/citations?user=PnwSuNMAAAAJ&hl=vi) and [Prof. Tan Nguyen](https://tanmnguyen89.github.io/).

+(A little tip: you can switch between dark & light mode by clicking the button on the right of the CV tab!)

 ## Research Interest

 My research aims to uncover the fundamental mathematical principles governing state-of-the-art foundation models, leveraging these theoretical insights to build the next generation of **efficient, interpretable, and robust Large Language Models (LLMs)** and **Vision-Language Models (VLMs)**.